ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Intended Use Registry {#int-use-registry}

 IANA is requested to create a new registry titled "EAT Intended Uses".
+This registry will be under a registry group called "Remote Attestation Procedures Registries".
 The registry uses the "Expert Review Required" registration procedure {{RFC8126}}.

-Some guidelines for experts:
+Guidelines for experts:

 * Each intended use should be clearly described so a user of can know what it means.